fastrgv/AdaGate/README.md

 * A 3D Sokoban puzzle game that uses the intersection of two cylinders as a puzzle piece that rolls in two perpendicular directions.

-* New stargate dial-home-device [DHD] allows non-linear play; see the island setting evolve from sun to fog to evening to night.
+* Stargate dial-home-device [DHD] allows non-linear play; see the island setting evolve from sun to fog to evening to night.

 * Roll the ZPM power cells to empower the portals and escape thru a wormhole